CookieChef/Letter-Guess/README.md

 The user can reset the game by quitting.

+If the user gives up they can look up the console log for the answer they need to guess.

 ## JavaScrip Logic

 There are two main functions that run the game.
 One is the "reset" or start game function, the other is the "quit" game function, which resets the game and the values of win and lose to 0.
 The main functions call on other methods that contain the logic of the game split into different functionalities.